codesandcoffees/vuejs-landing-page/README.md

 This is a Vue.js boilerplate for the template [Boxer - Software Landing Page](https://themewagon.com/themes/software-landing-page-free-html5-template/) created by [ThemeWagon](https://themewagon.com/).

 # Assets
 The assets used are directly from the template itself and is not local.
-PRs for this iss highly welcome.
+PRs for this are highly welcome.

 # Vue.js starter template